Benjababe/term-video/README.md

-# C++ Video to ASCII
+# Terminal Vidya Player

-A CLI application to convert videos into an ASCII output on your terminal.
+A terminal application to play videos with an ASCII output.

 Currently has the following options:
 - Non-coloured line printing